 Dexamethasone, a cortisone medication, is an artificial adrenocortical hormone, a so-called corticosteroid.
-Steroids are part of a substance class which also includes certain hormones of the human body.
-Dexamethasone influences the immune response of the body, has an anti-inflammatory effect and can inhibit the growth of myeloma cells.
+Dexamethasone has an anti-inflammatory effect and can inhibit the growth of myeloma cells.
+Pomalidomide is approved in combination with dexamethasone for the treatment of adult patients with recurrent/refractory multiple myeloma who received at least two previous therapies including lenalidomide and bortezomib and presented progression of the diseases during the last therapy.
 Another corticosteroid which is often used in the treatment of myeloma is prednisone.

 Multiple myeloma is still an incurable but well treatable disease, especially when diagnosed early.
-The pathological cells are never completely eliminated from the body even under therapy with lenalidomide.
-However, in order to successfully suppress the disease as long as possible, lenalidomide must be taken on a regular basis and for as long as prescribed by your doctor.
+The pathological cells are never completely eliminated from the body even under a therapy with pomalidomide.
+However, in order to successfully suppress the disease as long as possible, pomalidomide must be taken on a regular basis and for as long as prescribed by your doctor.

-If you experience side effects or feel the need to discontinue the therapy, DISCUSS this with your attending physician.
+If you experience side effects or you feel the need to discontinue the therapy, discuss this with your attending physician UNDER ANY CIRCUMSTANCES.
 Only your physician knows what this could mean for the success of your therapy and can offer suitable measures to alleviate the side effects.